-Why You Should Watch: This gothic romance period drama is a must-see film starring Kate Beckinsale based on an Edgar Allen Poe story!
+Why You Should Watch: This gothic romance period drama is a must-see film starring Kate Beckinsale based on an Edgar Allan Poe story!

-Content Note: PG-13 for violence, disturbing images, sexual content, and language.
+Content Note: PG-13 for violence, disturbing images, suggestive content, sensuality, and language.

 #171 Stranger Things (2016)

-Why You Should Watch: If you’re one of the few that hasn’t watched this supernatural horror series with gothic elements, then you definitely should!
+Why You Should Watch: If you’re one of the few that hasn’t watched this supernatural horror series, then you definitely should!
 It’s a great series with nostalgic throwbacks to the ’80s as well as memorable performances.

 You’ll also enjoy the young paranormal romance love story between Eleven and Mike.

 Content Note: TV-14 for frightening sequences, violence, and language.

 #172 Sweeney Todd (2007)